-- Settings: Review and adjust various game options, including high score records.
+- Settings: Review and adjust various game options.

 Touch and slide your finger on the screen to move your fighter ship.
 You can fly freely around the tunnel, but enemies will often appear from the top and sides of the screen, so stay alert!